About the programme

-The programme is funded by the UK Foreign, Commonwealth and Development Office (FCDO).
+The programme is funded by the UK Foreign, Commonwealth and Development Office (FCDO) and is implemented in partnership with UK-based LGBT+ rights charity, Kaleidoscope Trust.

 Commonwealth Equality Project